4 Indiana Ave Valparaiso, IN 46383

 It is common for insurance companies to play hardball when evaluating car accident claims.
 In an attempt to minimize payout, the insurance company is likely to dispute your claim about how the accident happened or how severely you were injured.
 If the cause of the accident or the severity of your injuries are in question, our injury attorneys may hire top medical experts, accident reconstruction specialists, and/or investigators to help prove negligence.
 Expert testimony significantly increases your chances of recovering full compensation for your losses.

 If negotiations fail, and the insurance company refuses to provide you with an appropriate settlement offer, our accident lawyers are not afraid to litigate your case in court.
-Our law firm is composed of experienced trial lawyers, and we have gone up against countless large corporations and big name insurance companies since we began representing injured victims in 1980.
+Our law firm is composed of experienced trial lawyers, and we have gone up against countless large corporations and big-name insurance companies since we began representing injured victims in 1980.
+Even in cases involving uninsured or underinsured drivers’ claims, our attorneys are prepared to fight in court to secure maximum compensation.

 Although some fender benders cause only temporary, minor injuries to accident victims, other crashes result in catastrophic injuries that change people’s lives forever.
 When car accidents cause traumatic brain injuries, spinal cord injuries, amputations, severe burns, or disfigurement, the resulting financial burdens can be enormous.
 Victims and their families are often left facing: